ITBP busts Naxal camp at Chhattisgarh-Madhya Pradesh border

-The Indo-Tibetan Border Police (ITBP) busted a Naxal camp on the border of Chhattisgarh and Madhya Pradesh after a brief encounter early on Friday.
+The Indo-Tibetan Border Police (ITBP) successfully busted a Naxal camp on the border of Chhattisgarh and Madhya Pradesh after a brief encounter early Friday morning.

-Official sources said that the 40th battalion of ITBP and Chhattisgarh Police were proceeding towards Bhave area in Lachhna near Tanda river when they came under fire from Naxals around 8 am.
-The ITBP and the state police jointly retaliated.
+Official sources said that the 40th battalion of ITBP and Chhattisgarh Police Chhattisgarh was proceeding towards Bhave area in Lachhna near Tanda river when they came under fire from Naxals around 8 am.
+The ITBP and the state police jointly retaliated the firing.

-Seeing the security personnel approaching, the Naxals exploded a huge improvised explosive device followed by heavy small arms fire.
+The Naxals soon exploded a huge improvised explosive device followed by heavy small arms fire, as the security forces started approaching.

 Realising that the forces were dominating the encounter, the Naxals gradually fled from the spot towards Madhya Pradesh (Balaghat) jungles.

 The Naxal camp was made of five temporary tents.
 Ration items, water storage tanks, buckets, one laptop with printer have been recovered from the site.
-Extensive search in the area is underway.
+The area is still being searched extensively.

 It is believed that Jamuna, the local Tanda area Committee member of the CPI Maoist was heading the group of 25-40 Naxals when it was busted by the security forces.